What Is The Keto Diet?

 As for beverages, it is highly recommended that you avoid drinking alcohol.
 The same goes for sodas, sweetened drinks, and juices.

 Speed Keto is a combination of traditional keto and intermittent fasting.
 In other words, on this diet, you cut down on foods rich in carbs, substituting them with those high in fat and protein.
 At the same time, you stick to a particular fasting pattern.
 Combining two strict meal plans, Speed Keto proves to be an extreme method to lose weight.
-Although the diet might be helpful for some people, it is not safe for everyone.
+Although the diet might be helpful for some people, it is not safe for everyone and should probably not be followed for an extended period of time.
 Moreover, the diet has numerous side effects and risks, which can undermine your wellbeing.
 This is the primary reason you should not change your eating habits without the supervision of an expert in nutrition.

 The article cannot and does not contain medical or health advice.
 This information is provided for general informational and educational purposes only and is not a substitute for professional advice.
 Accordingly, before taking any actions based upon such information, we encourage you to consult with the appropriate professionals.
 The use or reliance of any information contained in this article is solely at your own risk!